-- Coordinate the generation of creep data Europe-wide - Interact with and provide information to European Standards Committees

-- Mutually exchange technical information on current and future activities relating to material developments, and - Develop rules for data generation, collation and assessment.
+- Coordinate the generation of creep data Europe-wide, - Interact with and provide information to European Standards Committees, - Mutually exchange technical information on current and future activities relating to material developments, and - Develop rules for data generation, collation and assessment. - Review of the old datasheets and selection of old datasheets to be upgraded with new raw data, data from literature and assessment methods based on EPATs and new CRDA developed in JIP4. - Improve the knowledge on Materials for Combined Cycle and nuclear power plants. - Organize the 7th International ECCC Creep & Fracture Conference in Aix en Provence (France) 18th-20th May 2026.

-3.1 Coordinated Generation Of Creep Data Europe-Wide
+3.1 Coordinated Generation of Creep Data Europe-Wide